Kevorian Barnes

-Kevorian Barnes (born August 10, 2003) is an American college football running back for the TCU Horned Frogs.
-He previously played for the UTSA Roadrunners.
+Kevorian Barnes (born August 10, 2003) is an American football running back.
+He played college football for the UTSA Roadrunners and the TCU Horned Frogs.
+Barnes signed as an undrafted free agent for the New York Giants.

 Early life

 Barnes attended San Augustine High School where he was named to three straight All-District teams.
 Ranked the #124 running back in the class of 2021 he committed to play college football at University of Texas at San Antonio.

 College career

 UTSA

 After redshirting in 2021 due to an injury, Barnes would become a contributor for the Roadrunners in 2022.
 On October 14, 2022, Barnes rushed for 128 yards and 2 touchdowns in a 30-10 win over FIU.
 In the 2022 Conference USA Championship Barnes would make his first career start, rushing for a career-high 175 yards in the Roadrunners 48-27 victory over North Texas.
 At the conclusion of the 2022 season, Barnes was named the Conference USA Freshman of the Year.

-On December 9, 2024, Barnes announced that he would enter the transfer portal.
+On December 9, 2024, Barnes announced that he would enter the NCAA transfer portal.